BFS versus DFS for fixed-level targets in ordered trees: Acknowledgments

 \section{Acknowledgments}

 We wish to recognize and thank Luz Grisales G\'{o}mez for her involvement at the beginning stages of this project.
-The first author is thankful to Svante Janson for the reference \cite{CRT2}, as well as for communicating the alternative argument at the end of Section~\ref{sec:totalD}.
+The first author is thankful to Svante Janson for pointing out reference \cite{CRT2}.
 The same author is also indebted to George Spahn for mentioning the idea of the truncated DFS algorithm.
+The first author was partially supported by an AMS-Simons Travel Grant.
 The second author is supported by the European Union's NextGenerationEU, through the National Recovery and Resilience Plan of the Republic of Bulgaria, project No BG-RRP-2.004-0008.
 The third author was partially supported by an AMS-Simons Travel Grant and NSF grant DMS-2316181.
+Finally, Claude Sonnet 5 was used to obtain some of the results in Section 4.1 and in Section 7.1, as well as for catching mistakes throughout the paper.